Key concepts - Bot Connector API

-The Bot Connector service enables your bot to exchange messages with channels configured in the Bot Framework Portal.
+Bot Framework channels enable your bot to exchange messages with channels configured in the Azure Portal.
 It uses industry-standard REST and JSON over HTTPS and enables authentication with JWT Bearer tokens.
 For detailed information about how to use the Bot Connector service, see Authentication and the remaining articles in this section.

 Bot State service